pkel/cpr/README.md

 - tooling for automatic attack-search with reinforcement learning (RL) and
 - evaluation scripts and notebooks for the above.

-[A website](https://cpr-preview.netlify.app) with more details is currently work-in-progress.
+I'm working on [a website](https://pkel.github.io/cpr/) with more details.

 ## Python/RL Quickstart